LoveDager/tetris-sign/README.md

 ### 5. Transfer all your gifs to the pi and save them to the `~/rpi-rgb-led-matrix/utils` folder (same as "led-image-viewer")

+All the tetris files I've used are in the `final-gifs` folder

 ### 6. Create empty streamfiles for each of your gifs and give the script permission
 Let's say you have the files `1.gif` and `2.gif`.
 Then you need to create `1.stream` and `2.stream` like this: